Trial by ordeal: By ingestion

+In Africa Cassaine has been, and is still, used as an ordeal poison.

 The "penalty of the peach" was an ancient ordeal that involved peach pits or their extracts.
-Peach pits contain amygdalin, which is metabolized into cyanide.
+The pits contain amygdalin, which is metabolized into cyanide.

-In early modern Europe, the Mass was unofficially used as a form of poison ordeal: a suspected party was forced to take the Eucharist on the grounds that, if they were guilty, they would be eternally damned, and hence their unwillingness to take the test would give an indication of their guilt.
+In early modern Europe, the Mass was used as a form of ordeal by ingestion: a suspected party was forced to take the Eucharist because they would be eternally damned if they were guilty, and thus their unwillingness to take the test would give an indication of their guilt.

 By turf

 An Icelandic ordeal tradition involves the accused walking under a piece of turf.
 If the turf falls on the accused's head, the accused person is pronounced guilty.

+The ordeal of bleeding (Bier-Right) (Cruentation)

+This ordeal took place when there was a murder.
+The person who was charged with the murder is to approach the dead body from the murder.
+If the corpse starts to bleed then the case is proven.
+In other cases the wounds of the victim would start to bleed "...the blood cry as a divinely revealed piece of legal evidence, extracted through irrepressible force and expressed through the active demonstration of the corpse 'bleeding afresh.'"